virinchibilla/Shopping-project/README.md

 - To run the project: `$ start-stack`
 - To display real-time logs: `$ logs`
 - To stop the project: `stop-stack`
+- To stop and run the project: `restart-stack`
 - To create new migrationfiles: `db-make-migrations`
 - To run a database migration: `db-migrate`
 - To create a django superuser: `create-su`